 As a business owner, there are a few vital questions you can ask yourself before creating a strong brand.

-- Why did you decide to start this particular business?
+• Why did you decide to start this particular business?

-- What are the primary beliefs and goals that are important to the business?
+• What are the primary beliefs and goals that are important to the business?

-- What is the unique skill that you have that most brands do not?
+• What is the unique skill that you have that most brands do not?

-- What three words would best describe your brand?
+• What three words would best describe your brand?

-- What three words would you want customers to associate with your brand?
+• What three words would you want customers to associate with your brand?

-Understanding these elements is not difficult; however, it is imperative to take time out and sit with these important questions.
+Understanding these elements is not difficult; however, it is imperative to take time out and sit with these critical questions.
 The answers you get from them will inspire you to create a great brand that customers admire.

 Alternatively, you can look at other brands online and visit their websites for inspiration.
 There may even be a learning centre where you can sign up as a new brand to understand the key elements that make up the identity of any company.

-Tips On Designing Your Brand Identity
+Tips On Designing The Visual Identity of Your Brand

 1. Colour Palette

-Do you notice something that the logos of many fast food joints have in common?
+Do you notice something that the logos of many fast-food joints have in common?
 Think of Pizza Hut, McDonald’s, Wendy’s, Domino’s, Burger King, etc. You will see that one of the key colours is red.

 Wondering why that is?
 Well, that’s because this colour attracts attention and triggers your appetite.
 Hence, it’s no wonder that most fast food joints use a combination of red and yellow to alert customers and invite them for a quick meal.